 Facing Pre-Birth Anxieties

+If you have found yourself so worried about giving birth that you are having a difficult time coping with the fear, take action.
+During the day-to-day of your pregnancy, a mindfulness meditation practice can be helpful.
+Take a few minutes each day to practice, using guided meditation like these free recordings from the UCLA Mindfulness Awareness Research Center.
 Create a support system for yourself, sharing your concerns with your partner, family, and close friends.
-Consider hiring a doula”] who has experience working with moms who are struggling with anxiety.
+Consider [linkbuilder id=”6713″ text=”hiring a doula”] who has experience working with moms who are struggling with anxiety.
 Your OB-GYN can also be a great source of support and they can offer guidance on additional steps you can take, like developing a pain-management plan you can implement during labor and delivery and referring you to a therapist to see during your pregnancy.